akashmongoosetech/shashank-frontend/FRONTEND_API_INTEGRATION.md

-# Doctor Derma Frontend - API Integration
+# Bhargava Clinic Frontend - API Integration

 Note: Supabase has been removed from this frontend.
 The project now uses the backend API (`VITE_API_URL`).
 If you previously installed Supabase packages, run the cleanup steps below.